bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 ### Prices and dimensions

 You can get prices and dimensions for a product.
-If your product has variants, use [Get variant prices and dimensions](/...) instead.
+If your product has variants, see [Get variant prices and dimensions](/...) instead.

 If Product values empty (except for required Weight): null